uclouvain/osis-ci/README.md

 # osis-ci

-Contains commands usedy the CI of the project OSIS.
+Contains commands and scripts used by the CI of the project OSIS.